 How we came to be the F.O.P.
 Range Inc.

-By 1997 we had 9 ranges up and running.
-Membership had grown to about 225 members.
-(We currently have over 1000 active members.)
+By 1997 membership had grown to about 225 members.
 We did spend some money on advertising in early 1996 and again in spring 1997, but have relied mostly on word of mouth since then.
 Membership is still growing.
-We have plans to continue to improve our facility by purchasing new equipment every year as funds allow, and replace anything that becomes worn or unsafe.
+We have plans to continue to improve our facility by purchasing new equipment every year as funds allow.

-June 1998, I bought out my business partner and made several changes to the way business was done.
-Each change has made the range a more desirable place to go shooting.
+June 1998, I bought out my business partner and made several changes to the way business was run.
+Each change has made the range a more desirable place to be a member.

 The F.O.P.
 Range Inc. range facility is available to any law enforcement agencies who do not have their own range facility.
 Currently local Municipal, State, and Federal Law Enforcement agencies use the range regularly for their training and scheduled qualification of their personnel.
 One range, the Training Range located on the north side of the facility, is used for police qualification and training.
-Even with an agency using the facility, the range is large enough to provide members and the members with space to shoot.
+Agency and commercial use of the FOP Range do not effect member's ability to use the facility.

 Take a look at the range development pictures.
 Here is some of the best money we ever spent.